 If you mostly answered yes to these questions, then you’re starting to understand the value of LinkedIn.
 Welcome!
 I’m so glad you found me and can not wait to be your guide to show you how to use all the free features of LinkedIn (and some of the paid ones too).

 However, I’m going to put the brakes on for a minute and ask you to put down the map and consider this.
 Please don’t spend time investing in updating your LinkedIn Profile and creating a company page if you do not have the bandwidth or headspace to invest time each week on LinkedIn.
 Thirty minutes each week is enough to begin with.
-But remember you lead or run a business and this consumes you!
-So please first think about how well you are serving your ideal clients, whether you’re doing great work and getting actively referred.
+But remember you lead or run a business and this can consume you.
+Please first think about how well you’re serving your ideal clients, whether you’re doing great work and getting actively referred by happy clients.
 If you mostly nodded as you read that last line and believe this is all on track, and your website’s in good shape, then you’re ready for LinkedIn.
 You can now confidently pick up that map again and move on to the second stage of your LinkedIn journey, which is branding.

 Branding: The Second Stage of the LinkedIn Journey

 When I talk about branding, it’s how you brand your profile and how you brand your company page.
-I’ve written a lot about both of these elements which you can read on the blog categories LinkedIn Profile and LinkedIn Company Page.
+Please review our knowledge base about both of these elements, that include the LinkedIn Profile and LinkedIn Company Page categories.